 NASC continues to support Native students

 Jade Hansen, Native American Support Center advisement and career specialist, left, and NASC Outreach Coordinator Shelly Dreadfulwater have an “open door” policy when it comes to Native students visiting the second floor of Northeastern State University’s John Vaughn Library for services.
-BRITTNEY BENNETT/CHEROKEE PHOENIX
+PHOENIX ARCHIVE

 The Native American Support Center is located on the second floor of Northeastern State University’s John Vaughn Library and offers Native students several free services, including mentoring, tutoring and academic advisement.
-BRITTNEY BENNETT/CHEROKEE PHOENIX
+PHOENIX ARCHIVE

 TAHLEQUAH, Okla. – Native American students who are struggling or wanting to get ahead of the curve at Northeastern State University need to look no further than the second floor of the John Vaughn Library on campus.